Caught Off Guard (Standard I) Home Rule

 This card needs to be changed.
 Maybe it could be an expert card.

-Home Rule: we changed this to “Discard an upgrade or support you control, or pay one resource plus the cost of the card to keep it in play.
-If no cards were discarded, this card gains surge.”
+Home Rule: Exhaust an upgrade or support you control.
+If no cards were exhausted, this card gains surge.

 One of the big problems with Marvel Champions is how many scenarios end quickly.
 A common complaint is, “just when I get my hero built, the game is over.”
 The [getting built out] part is often the struggle.